chaukhau19/My_Profile/README.md

 ## 🏆 Achievements
 - 🐞 Identified and reported critical bugs, reducing post-release errors by 99%, ensuring customer satisfaction.
 - 🚀 Built automation from scratch for many projects, integrating with CI/CD pipelines to ensure seamless and continuous delivery.
-- ✅ Successfully managed and implemented more than 15,000 test cases on many different versions.
+- ✅ Successfully managed and implemented over 15,000 test cases on many different versions.
 - ⚙️ Developed and customized automation frameworks, improving testing efficiency by 99% and expanding testing scope across different platforms.
-- ⏱️ Reduced automatic test execution time by 30% with 100% passing rate, shortening overall release cycles.
+- ⏱️ Reduced automatic test execution time by 30% with a 100% passing rate, shortening overall release cycles.
 - ⏳ Reduced manual daily tasks by automating repetitive processes, cutting 2 hours of work per day.

 ## 📫 Connect with me: